tthorntone/AdNauseam-Wiki/FAQ.md

 We do not oppose online advertising categorically.
 We are bringing to light a system that has taken over the web, whereby ads are just the tip of the iceberg and serve as a delivery system for the massive back-end surveillance architecture that tracks us from site to site.
 To reiterate, it is not advertising we are protesting, but advertising insofar as it represents a dominant means of tracking.

+####Isn't it safer just to use an adblocker?

+Indeed it is safer for one to simply use an adblocker and protect themselves.
+Just like it is safer to stay at home rather than to attend a protest.
+But using an adblocker doesn't do anything to change the status quo (especially not for those users who don't have the time or resources to install one, and so remain at risk).
+AdNauseam (and the obfuscation strategy) represents one possible avenue for collective resistance; but if your goal is self-protection, it may not be for you.

 ####  What must advertisers do to win the trust of Internet users?

 There are various ways the status quo could be improved without damaging the Web ecosystem, e.g.: contextual advertising, genuine adoption of a meaningful Do Not Track standard (i.e. not merely Do Not Target), and client-side ad profiling (see Adnostic: http://crypto.stanford.edu/adnostic/).

 #### What made you choose data obfuscation as the strategy here?

 We believe obfuscation is an important form of resistance to data tyranny.
 It can frustrate surveillance, help users to express their discontent, and act as a communal, rather than merely individual, practice.
 (For further discussion, see References [coming soon])

 #### This is interesting, do you know of other similar obfuscation initiatives along these lines?
 There are many such instance, both in digital media and beyond.
 Please see the following articles ([1](http://firstmonday.org/article/view/3493/2955), [2](http://www.aprja.net/?p=2510)) for a range of examples.

 #### How does AdNauseam's clicking differ from 'click-fraud'?